RyN21/scrolls/README.md

   * Learn tailwind

 * Users will have to create an account / profile and log in
+* Authors can verify their account to claim their legitimacy
 * Users can follow other User
 * Users will have the following lists:
   - favorites